 I am Ed Headrick, inventor of the modern Frisbee and founder and President of the Disc Golf Association.
 We have been the supplier of over 1,000 Disc Golf courses to universities, colleges and park departments, etc., over the past 25 years.
-In the United States we estimate the recreational use is in excesses of 2 million players per year and there are currently over 16,000 members in the Professional Disc Golf Associations which, I donated to the players to run in 1983.
+In the United States we estimate the recreational use is in excesses of 2 million players per year and there are currently over 16,000 active members in the Professional Disc Golf Association which, I donated to the players to run in 1983.

 Through the years I have donated many Disc Golf courses to universities, with the most recent being California State University of Monterey Bay.
 Unfortunately I am not in a position were I can donate enough hardware to supply the academic requirements of millions of students across America.
 Yes, Disc Golf is an academic resource, it teaches an amazing peace of mind to students who have never been taught to deal on a one on one basis with themselves.
 In Disc Golf, troubled students learn to participate in an activity that indeed changes their lives.
 My Frisbee taught millions of people to relate to another person through the medium of simply playing catch with a piece of plastic.
 Disc Golf teaches them to go one step further to play a simple and satisfying game with themselves, again with a piece of plastic.

 I assure you, you wont be disappointed with this decision and your goodness will be returned one thousand fold.

 “Steady” Ed Headrick,

 ( June 28, 1924 – August 12, 2002 )